bhuvan2205/BUY_CART/README.md

 * Node.js
 * MongoDB

+# Setup in Local

-Setup .env file and copy content from .env-example and replace your actualy value
+Create .env file and copy content from .env-example and replace your actual value

-Start the MongoDB in local
+If you are using Mongo DB Atlas, use the Connection string from your cluster or you can use the MongoDB from your local

-In ubuntu, run the following command
+In ubuntu, run the following command to start the MongoDB

 **sudo systemctl start mongod**